Mebane Early Literacy Center to Screen New PBS Kids Show at Studio, Advised by Distinguished Faculty

 The story will follow fraternal twins Phoebe and Jay Yarber as they navigate their lives in their home, the Tobsy Towers, inspired by grand old hotels that have been converted into affordable housing, a unique setting for a children’s show.
 The twins will be raised by their ever-optimistic dad Pete, and their no-nonsense Grandma Annie following the loss of their mom.
 “Growing up in a low-income environment, we didn’t see too many Black kids who spoke or looked like us on television, and we’re excited to feature an awesome cast of characters dealing with similar environmental influences.
 I was also inspired by my own Grandma Annie, who helped raise me and my brother,” said co-creator Genie Deez.

 The series is produced for children ages 3–5 and teaches them early literacy skills.
-From signs to movie tickets, these skills are taught using examples of text children would find in day-to-day life, showing how literacy can help them navigate the world around them.
+These skills are taught using examples of text children find in day-to-day life, from directional signs to movie tickets, showing how literacy can help them navigate the world around them.
 The twins will often have to use literacy to solve problems, such as reading a flyer to help a neighbor find a lost pet or reading clothing tags to find the right size shirt.
-“Every episode centers on a functional text – that’s not a term everyone’s familiar with, but it’s print in the real world that grown-ups and kids use on a daily basis.
-The show helps young literacy learners to understand what a text is, what it’s used for, how to read it, and often how to create it on their own to accomplish goals, because we’re using text for real-world purposes all the time,” said Cartwright.
+“Every episode centers on a functional text — that’s not a term everyone’s familiar with, but it’s print in the real world that grown ups and kids use on a daily basis.
+The show helps young literacy learners understand what a text is, what it’s used for, how to read it, and often how to create it on their own to accomplish goals, because we’re using text for real-world purposes all the time,” said Cartwright.

-Families can register for the screening at PBS Charlotte’s station using this form ahead of the event.
-Space is limited – PBS expects to have room for approximately 45 families.
+Families can register for the screening at PBS Charlotte’s station ahead of the event.
+Space is limited; PBS expects to have room for approximately 45 families.

 by Jenna Beam